Laragear/Capstone/README.md

 }
 ```

-You may also use the `forceDelete()` with a callback that receives the model and returns the result of the condition.
+In case you require to issue a condition for force deletion, you can use a variable that evaluates to _true_ or _false_, or a callback that receives the model and returns the result of the condition.

 ```php
 $keep->same('post_id')->forceDelete(fn ($draft) => $draft->author->isNotVip());